 Police & Accident Reports

 Citizens or insurance companies may request incident reports at the cost of $5.00 per report.
 To expedite your request, please include the case number.

-Requests sent via mail should include a stamped, self-addressed envelope and be sent to the Suwanee Police Department Records Section - 373 Buford Highway, Suwanee, GA 30024.
+Requests sent via mail should include cash or a check, made out to the City of Suwanee, and a stamped, self-addressed envelope and be sent to the Suwanee Police Department Records Section - 373 Buford Highway, Suwanee, GA 30024.